Good Will Hunting: Personal impact

 Good Will Hunting launched the acting careers of Affleck and Damon.
 Affleck, Damon, and Kevin Smith were able to find funding for Smith's 1999 film Dogma due to Good Will Hunting and Chasing Amys success.
-However, audiences came to associate Affleck to popcorn films and Damon to intellectual drama films due to their characters' opposite traits and the genre of the actors' respective subsequent projects in 1998, which were Michael Bay's Armageddon for Affleck and Spielberg's Saving Private Ryan for Damon.
+However, audiences came to associate Affleck to popcorn films and Damon to intellectual drama films due to their characters' opposite personalities and the genre of the actors' subsequent projects in 1998, which were Michael Bay's Armageddon for Affleck and Spielberg's Saving Private Ryan for Damon.
 Saturday Night Live later aired a sketch portraying Affleck as unintelligent and ignorant.
 Damon noted that "it was terrifically unfair" and that it took for Affleck to start directing his own films and winning an Academy Award to change the misconception.

 Affleck and Damon appeared together in several films over the next decades, but resumed their screenwriting collaboration only years later with the production of Ridley Scott's 2021 film The Last Duel, saying that Good Will Hunting had taken them so long to finish that it had deterred them from committing to other screenwriting projects.
-The following year, the duo established the production company Artists Equity.
+In 2023, Affleck was offered an opportunity to participate in the production of a sequel for Good Will Hunting, but stated that neither he nor Damon would pursue the project.